 We are in mid of 2018.
 The year 2017 has passed by – with a lot of VC money going down the drain and again, a lot of funded startups failing to survive the year.

-Time for me to update the list of failed startups of 2017 in India. (please wait for the failed startups in india 2018 list.
-I still do not have enough facts to compile one)
+Time for me to update the list of failed startups of 2017 in India. (by the way, the failed startups in India 2018 list is live now)

 In the year 2017, the number of startups funded decreased while the funding received by startups increased.
 Most noticeable was the reduction of seed funding for startups. i.e, startups looking to raise funds at the idea or initial stage did not find many takers.